rtillery/fmtster/README.md

 structures/classes, including those that themselves include containers or other specialized structure/classes.
 For example:

+    //
+    // CUSTOM STRUCTURE
-    // custom structure
+    //
     struct Color
     {
         string hue; // color family
         vector<tuple<string, float> > primaries;
     };

-    // specialized template for {fmt}, utilizing fmtster's formatting configuration template<>
-    struct fmt::formatter<Color>
+    //
+    // CUSTOM FORMATTING TEMPLATE
+    //
+    template<>
-      : fmtster::Base
+    struct fmt::formatter<Color> // specify your custom structure here : fmtster::Base
     {
         template<typename FormatContext>
-        auto format(const Color& color, FormatContext& ctx)
+        auto format(const Color& color, // specify your custom structure here FormatContext& ctx)
         {
             using std::make_pair;

             // this function must be called to allow fmtster to resolve the
-            // arguments which may be passed directly or in nested braces (i.e. as
+            // arguments which may be passed directly or in nested braces
-            // a value argument to the fmt::format() call instead of as a literal
+            // (i.e. as a value argument to the fmt::format() call instead
-            // int the format string itself)
+            // of as a literal int the format string itself) resolveArgs(ctx);
-            resolveArgs(ctx);

-            // the easiest way to provide custom support is to use fmtster's
+            // the easiest way to provide support for a custom structure is
-            // support of std::tuple<>, filling it with std::pair<>s, each
+            // to use fmtster's support of std::tuple<>, filling it with
-            // containing a string with the member name and the actual member
+            // std::pair<>s, each containing a string with the member name
-            // value
+            // and the actual member value
             auto tup = std::make_tuple(
-                make_pair("hue"s, color.hue),
+                make_pair("hue"s, color.hue), // key and string value
-                make_pair("primaries"s, color.primaries)
+                make_pair("primaries"s, color.primaries) // key and vector
             );

             // forwarding all the resolved arguments ensures that fmtster can